Big Three (tennis): Major-title race and late careers, 2021–23

-"I have to pay a great tribute to Rafa and Roger.
-They are legends of our sport.
-The two most important players I ever faced.
-They are the reason I am where I am today.
-They made me realise what I had to do to improve."
+"I have to pay a great tribute to Rafa and Roger, they are legends of our sport, they are the two most important players I ever faced in my career.
+They are the reason that I'm where I am today, they've helped me realise what I need to do to get stronger mentally, physically, tactically."

 — —Djokovic, after winning his 20th major title.